miraclechukwu/miraclechukwu.github.io/README.md

 ## Certificates

-- Data Analysis with Pandas and Python | Udemy
+- Data Analysis with Pandas and Python @ Udemy
-- Microsoft Power BI Desktop for Business Intelligence | Maven Analytics
+- Microsoft Power BI Desktop for Business Intelligence @ Maven Analytics
-- MySQL for Data Analytics and Business Intelligence | 365 Careers
+- MySQL for Data Analytics and Business Intelligence by 365 Careers
-- Google Data Analytics Professional Certificate | Google
+- Google Data Analytics Professional Certificate by Google

 ---